iTanveerAhmad/kafka-for-beginner/README.md

 # kafka-for-beginners
-Using Java 8
-Maven Project
 Basic understanding of Producer & Consumer.
+Using Maven with Java 8.